alane91939/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

 Hello!
-Im Alin and this profile is meant to serve as an insight into my skill progression for moving into Data Analytics.
+Im Alan and this profile is meant to serve as an insight into my skill progression for moving into Data Analytics.
 So far you see projects such as :
 Correlation Movie Project